mac0714/Learning-Journal/LJ-code201-day1.md

 ### JAVASCRIPT

-We learn about Var, Console.log and
+We learn the basic of JAVASCRIPT like Var, String, Prompt and Console.log.
+How they are work together in the back ground to create something in the webpage.